- Spirit of Bi-Partisanship Award – NM First for 2017

-DWI FELONY SENTENCING ENHANCEMENT-2016:
+DWI SENTENCING ENHANCEMENT-2017:

 This bill would close a legal gap in our Habitual Offender Sentencing law.
 Currently it takes four DWI convictions before DWI offenses become a 4th Degree Felony, but our judges cannot use DWI felony convictions for sentencing habitual felony offenders.
 My bill would have allowed our judges to use the DWI felony convictions.

-PROTECTING OUR PRIVACY-2016:
+PROTECTING OUR PRIVACY-2017: